philcarter/COMP-109-Syllabus/evaluation.md

 Four tasks worth 0 points.
 Failure to complete task by week 2 of the semester will result in being dropped from the course.

 ## Extra Credit
 Maximum 3 points total.
 There will opportunities to earn extra credit.
 Participate in the discussions, assist other students with help questions, find errors in text or instructions, follow up with questions.
-Also each module has one to two short EOM (End of Module) prohects.
+Also each module has one to two short EOM (End of Module) projects.

 ## Weighted Groups:
 The tests and assignments are packaged into three groups: